wsgggws/wsgggws.github.io/content/blogs/how-to-build-this-website.md

 ---
-title: "How to build this website"
+title: "How To Build This Website"
 date: 2023-03-12T15:44:12+08:00
 aliases: ["/blogs"]
 tags: ["GitHub Page", "Hugo", "PaperMod"]